Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Scaling Up Bayesian UQ with Neural Networks

-In gradient-based MCMC algorithms, we need to calculate $D\Phi(u)$ -- the derivatives of (log) density function $\Phi(u)$ with respective to parameter function $u$.
-This is not always available because the forward mapping may not be differentiable or not provided in the solutions of ODE/PDE.
-However, (almost everywhere) differentiability is required for each layer of neural network as it uses back-propagation in the training.
+In gradient-based MCMC algorithms, we need to calculate $D\Phi(u)$, i.e., the derivatives of (log) density function $\Phi(u)$ with respective to parameter function $u$.
+This is not always available because the forward mapping may not be differentiable (or available) in the solutions of ODE/PDE.
+However, (almost everywhere) differentiability is required for each layer of NN as it uses back-propagation \cite{lecun_1989,Hinton_2006a} in the training.
 Therefore, the gradient of the emulated potential function can be obtained by the chain rule